-As the participant completes each task, they can see the answer the organization would want to see in practice.
-This process allows participants to compare their work and learn directly from the organization.
+This can be daunting for participants who haven't experienced the workplace.
+That's why every time they complete a task, they can see the answer the organization would want to see in real-life (also known as the 'model answer').
+This enables participants to compare their work and learn directly from the organization.

-A virtual experience must convey not only the tasks themselves but also the nature of the organization.
-That is why our programs contain videos throughout each task from employees of the organization that introduce the program and take the participant through the tasks.
-By creating that end-to-end simulation experience, participants can complete work at an organization that, while not real, feels real.
+The beauty of virtual job simulations is that they convey not only the tasks themselves but also the nature of the organization.
+Our simulations contain videos throughout each task from actual employees that introduce the program and take the participant through the tasks.
+By creating that holistic experience, participants can 'work' at an organization in a way that, while not real, feels real.

 At Forage, we believe that anyone anywhere should be given the opportunity to learn and grow in a safe-space environment.
-That is why each of our programs’ tasks includes supporting materials that allow the participant to complete the work without needing to rely on external resources, such as reading materials, templates, or even pre-prepared models (like our example above).
-VEPs should not be an assessment tool, but rather an enablement tool that becomes the conduit to experiential upskilling and career discovery.
+That's why each of our simulations include, in addition to model answers, supporting materials that allow the participant to complete the work without needing to rely on external resources, such as background readings, templates, or pre-prepared models (like our example above).
+Virtual job simulations should not be an assessment tool, but rather an enablement tool that becomes the conduit to experiential preskilling and career discovery.

-Why you should know about virtual experience programs
+Why you need to know about virtual job simulations

-VEPs are no replacement for real work.
+Virtual job simulations are no replacement for real work.
 Nothing is.
-But the reality is that studying for a degree or reading about something can be vastly different from actually performing in the role.
+But the reality is that studying a degree is vastly different from actually performing in a role.
 Further, there are certain preconceptions about roles or careers that can lead to mismanaged expectations about the reality of the work.
 I can attest to this as someone who, quite unfortunately, thought my (now former) legal career would look like The West Wing.

-When participants are trying to find their career path or enter the workforce - the more opportunities for experiential upskilling, the better.
-Not only does this create more empowered participants, but organizations themselves benefit from better prepared and more high-intent employees, whether they are early in their career, transitioning back to work after an extended career break, making a career change or simply keeping up with the changing nature of their role.
+When participants are trying to find their career path or enter the workforce - the more opportunities for experiential preskilling, the better.
+Not only does this create more empowered participants, but organizations themselves benefit from better-prepared and high-intent employees, whether they're early in their career, transitioning back to work, making a career change or simply keeping up with the changing nature of their role.

-This is why an increasing number of major organizations worldwide are turning to VEPs as the solution to their talent attraction and retention initiatives.
-They are using VEPs for reasons that include but are not limited to:
+This is why an increasing number of major employers worldwide like Citi, SAP and AON are turning to virtual job simulations as their talent solution.
+And they're working - for reasons that include (but are not limited to):